json-schema-org/understanding-json-schema/source/reference/object.rst

    something else.
 Additionally, note that while Python may use any hashable object as a key, JSON requires that the keys are always strings.
-   --Ruby
-   In Ruby, "objects" are analogous to something else.

 .. schema_example::